2008-02-23, 03:15 AM

 Weekday(s) = Every Week Day

 Replace /MY/DIRECTORY/ with the location you uploaded your "mybackup" script.
-If you are using cPanel and uploaded the file in your home directory then you would put: /home/YOURCPANELLOGIN/
+If you are using cPanel and uploaded the file in your home directory then you would put: /home/YOURCPANELLOGIN/This will create a daily backup of your database every day at 1:15AM server time (adjust as needed).

 EACH DAY @ 1:15AM YOUR BACKUP WILL BE OVERWRITTEN!